the-pudding/data/queues/README.md

 $$𝑠_𝑠 =$$ service time for sandwich customers

 To study our multiclass system empirically, we generated a sequence of coffee and sandwich customers arriving according to the parameters stated above.
-For our first example, we generated 21 arrivals (16 cofee/5 sandwich) during a 30-minute window.Note that in this case, we treat service times as deterministic, rather than random.
+For our first example, we generated 21 arrivals (16 coffee/5 sandwich) during a 30-minute window.
+Note that in this case, we treat service times as deterministic, rather than random (i.e., M/D/1, rather than M/M/1).

 We then explicitly calculated the exact wait time (from arrival to service completion) for each arriving customer under each of the three priority policies.

-We repeated this 1,000 times, generating a slightly different number of arrivals each time (but with the same average ratio of 3 coffee: 1 sandwich).
+We repeated this 1,000 times, generating a slightly different number of arrivals each time (but using the same average ratio of 3 coffee: 1 sandwich).

 The figure below demonstrates the distribution of wait times under each policy.
 As you may have expected, non-preemptive priority provides a compromise between a fully preemptive policy and treating all customers equally (though sandwich customers may not see it that way!).

 <p align="center">
 <img src="figures/policy_comparison_plot_sc2.png" alt="Wait time distribution under three different priority policies" width=600 height=400> </p>

-We mention in the video the idea of providing "some, but not infinite" priority: To implement this, the shop owners might decide to optimize for minimizing the average wait time while ensuring that the maximum wait time does not exceed a certain limit.
-The outcome of this might be that if there are coffee-orderers waiting, they can take a break from making sandwiches, but only up to a maximum number of coffee orders.
+We mention in the video the idea of providing "some, but not infinite" priority: To implement this, the shop owners might decide to optimize for minimizing the average wait time while ensuring that the maximum wait time stays below a certain limit.
+Practically speaking, this could mean that if there are coffee-orderers waiting, the barista can take a break from making sandwiches, but only up to a maximum number of coffee orders.

 If the average wait time for sandwich orders increases enough, the sandwich-orderers might get tired or reach the point where they’d have to leave to catch their flight, and therefore abandon the queue.
 Finding compromise solutions is therefore important.

+*We're using a variation of the "tagged customer method", which helps us think about estimated wait time in terms of the situation that an arbitrary customer might face upon arrival.
+Thank you to Daniel Myers for this suggestion!

 More on: